zacs/homebox/README.md

 # Home Server Setup [![Build Status](https://travis-ci.org/zacs/homebox.svg)](https://travis-ci.org/zacs/homebox)

-This project automatically installs and configures the software needed to run a lightweight home automation and media server.
+This project automatically installs and configures the software needed to run a home automation and media server.
 Useful if you have an old Mac lying around.

-Specifically, this will get you up and with:
+Specifically, this will get you up and running with:

 - Home Assistant
 - Plex Media Server